-Esther “Es” Wilson and Vince Wilson, longtime residents of Missoula, Montana, both discuss attending the University of Montana in the 1940s, and describe the changes that have occurred on campus and within Missoula since that time.
-Vince Wilson provides a short, prepared overview of the Physical Therapy Program at the University of Montana, including how it was established and its development to receiving full accreditation and departmental status.
-Both Es and Vince Wilson offer their opinions on the impact of World War Two and the counter culture movement of the 1960s on the University and Missoula.
-They describe how those events affected UM sorority and fraternity structures as well as the attitudes of the University’s younger, incoming faculty members.
+Esther Wilson and Vince Wilson, longtime residents of Missoula, Montana, discuss attending the University of Montana (UM) in the 1940s.
+They describe the changes that have occurred on campus and within Missoula since that time.
+Vince Wilson provides a short, prepared overview of the Physical Therapy Program at UM, including its establishment and its development to full accreditation and departmental status.
+The Wilsons offer their opinions on the impact of World War Two and the counter culture movement of the 1960s at UM and in Missoula.
+They describe how those events affected sorority and fraternity structures as well as the attitudes of younger, incoming faculty members.

-University of Montana alumni; University of Montana faculty; University of Montana Physical Therapy Program; World War, 1939-1945
+University of Montana alumni; University of Montana faculty; University of Montana Physical Therapy Program; World War, 1939-1945; University of Montana-Missoula

 University of Montana Centennial Oral History Project, OH 270, Archives and Special Collections, Mansfield Library, University of Montana-Missoula

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / firstname.lastname@example.org

 OH 270-054, 055

 2 sound cassettes (2:00:00 min.) analog + 1 transcript (20 p.: 28 cm.)

 Wilson, Esther and Wilson, Vince, "Esther "Es" Cunniff Wilson and Vince Wilson Interview, August 26, 1991" (1991).
 University of Montana Centennial Oral History Project.
 22.